anmacagno/rack-app/README.md

 # RackApp

 The objective of this project is the implementation of some endpoints to manage products.
 With this development I want to show some of my skills as a software engineer.
-For the implementation I used Ruby (without Rails).

 The API consists of the following endpoints:
 - POST /login
 - GET /products
 - POST /products

+For the implementation I used Ruby with Rack and the following middleware:
+- Rack::Cache to enable HTTP caching.
+- Rack::Deflater for compressing responses with gzip.
+- Rack::Static for serving static files.

 ### Prerequisites